 Walking through the airport, you will see many different choices available.
 Although the pastries and pizzas look good if you look a little further down you can likely find a salad, fruit cup, protein bar, etc. Why eat airport pizza when you can have quality pizza once you reach your destination?

-If you are on an airline thatstill offer free snacks, skip them.
+If you are on an airline that still offers free snacks, skip them.
 Have you ever looked at the ingredient label on those snacks?
-They aren’t just “peanuts” and the 100 calorie pack of cookies will just make you more hungry!
+They aren’t just “peanuts” and the 100-calorie pack of cookies will just make you more hungry!
 You packed food to bring so just snack on something you packed if you are hungry.

 I’ve combined car and airport snacks because it’s really the same techniques we use with each – skip the drive-thru and pack your own snacks!

-There are always health(ier) choices.
-Instead of wasting your “treats” on mediocre food from a drive-thru or airport, be prepared and save your treats for when you reach your destination.
+There is always health(ier) choices.
+Instead of wasting your “treats” on mediocre food from a drive-thru or airport, be prepared and save your treats for when you reach your destination.7

 Kim Knepper says